 This Command prints the current working directory.
 To see that in action:

-1. Let's switch to bourne shell using the sh command. image.png now we cannot see the pwd in the terminal.
+command. now we cannot see the pwd in the terminal. - Type

-2. Type cd ~/Desktop to switch to the desktop folder.
+to switch to the desktop folder. - Type

 Ls Command